szunami/blog-1/2016-11-18-processors-part-two.md

-This is why if you are writing low-level systems code that branches based on random noise, and you don’t have a good reason why, your professors (and if you’re learning from this article, I’m including me in that group) **will** slap you for it.
+This is why if you are writing low-level systems code that branches based on random noise, and you don’t have a good reason why, your professors (and if you’re learning from this article, I’m including me in that group) **will** yell at you for it.

-## Instruction Flow
+### Instruction Flow

-Modern desktop CPUs have gotten so ridiculously fast relative to memory access that Intel has come up with a clever, black-magic piece of wizardry called **hyper-threading**.
+Modern desktop CPUs have gotten so ridiculously fast relative to memory access that Intel has come up with a clever, opaque-magic piece of wizardry called **hyper-threading**.

 Each CPU core has two instruction fetchers, which operate independently.
 They